sagemath/sagewiki_to_gh-2022-10-10/combinat/clusteralgebras.md

  * Finish mutation type checking for affine D_n (try to dove-tail with student describing all affine B/C/etc. quiver types)

- * Allow inputs of cluster algebras from surfaces (interface from ideal triangulations/bistellar flips as from John Palmeri or Robert Lipshitz) (Gregg?)
+ * Allow inputs of cluster algebras from surfaces (interface from ideal triangulations/bistellar flips as from John Palmeri or Robert Lipshitz) (Gregg?) - look at http://www.math.columbia.edu/~lipshitz/research.html#Programming

  * Work with the improved graph editor (once it exists?)